DeSantis' overseas trip overshadowed by fight with Disney

 Still, that increased familiarity has translated almost entirely to increased negative views toward DeSantis: 45% have an unfavorable view of him, up slightly from 40% in October and 30% in July 2021.

-Overall favorable ratings for DeSantis have largely remained the same: 31% say that have an unfavorable opinion of him in the new poll.
+Overall favorable ratings for DeSantis have largely remained the same: 31% say they have a favorable opinion of him in the new poll.
 Unfavorable ratings, however, are concentrated among Democrats.

 Among Republicans, 63% now say they have a favorable view of DeSantis, a tick up from 57% in October.
 The shift is concentrated among moderate and liberal Republicans, who have grown more familiar with him.

-Note: This story has been updated to correct that 31% of respondents in the April AP-NORC poll have a favorable opinion of DeSantis.